Abbott, Frank

-1985 BASEBALL INDUCTEE WADE ALLEN BLASINGAME If there was ever a pitcher with potential, Wade Allen Blasingame was it.
+1985 BASEBALL INDUCTEE WADE BLASINGAME If there was ever a pitcher with potential, Wade Allen Blasingame was it.
 They nicknamed the Roosevelt High School left-hander, “The Blazer,” and his three-year record for the Rough Riders was 26-0.
 That’s right: no losses.
 Blasingame’s Roosevelt coach, Jake Abbott, recalled when he first saw Wade.
-“Earl Jones,…
+“Earl Jones, a…

 Zernial, Gus